msalawu/2102-feb01-usf/Week4/docker-exercise-postgres.md

     - postgres-container or otherwise if you set your container name to something different
     - postgres or otherwise if you set your username to something different
     - this command puts you into psql to run sql commands
-13. run sql commands as desired
+13. run sql commands as desired...
     - for example:
         - create schema catapp;
         - create table catapp.breed (id serial primary key, name varchar(30) unique not null);